 The fundraising period for this grant begins June 15, 2023 and ends December 31, 2023.
 There will be no further contributions made after December 31, 2023.

-The application period begins June 15, 2023 and ends December 31, 2023.
-The awardee will be chosen through a reviewal process by Colin Mustful, History Through Fiction, and Indigenous Volunteer Judges.
-The awardee will be notified January 31, 2024.
-The awardee will be made public on February 1, 2024.
-The grant will be awarded by check at a public event on a date to be determined.
+The application period begins June 15, 2023 and ends Decemeber 31, 2023.
+The awardee will be chosen through a reviewal process by Colin Mustful, History Through Fiction, and judges Erica T. Wurth, Linda G. Johnston, and CMarie Fuhrman.
+The awardee will be selected and notified no later than January 31, 2024.
+The grant will be awarded by check at a public event or banquet on a date to be determined, but shall be no later than May 1, 2024.

 The awardee must be an enrolled member of one of the eleven federally recognized Indian Tribes in Minnesota.

 The awardee agrees to provide the History Through Fiction and Colin Mustful bi-yearly updates on how the grant funding is being utilized.
 Colin Mustful will publish the updates on his blogs and newsletters.
 The awardee shall provide four total updates.